Penn State Blue Band: Director

 Since July 2015, the band has been led by its sixth director, Dr. Gregory Drane.
 Dr. Drane previously served as Assistant Director of the Blue Band from 2005 until his appointment as director, and has been part of the Blue Band staff since 2002, when he started as a graduate assistant.

 Director emeritus

 From 1996 to 2015, the Blue Band was under the direction of O. Richard Bundy.
 Bundy received his undergraduate degree in music education from Penn State.
 After receiving a master's degree from the University of Michigan, he returned to Penn State for his doctoral degree (serving as assistant director under Ned C. Deihl from 1983 to 1996).
 On October 11, 2015, the Blue Band's practice facility was dedicated in Bundy's honor and renamed to the O. Richard Bundy Blue Band Building.

 Drum major

 The Penn State Blue Band has one drum major who is chosen in the spring prior to each band camp.
 The drum major leads the band through warm-ups and fundamentals, as well as instructing the band during rehearsals.

+In 2025, for the first time in the Blue Band’s 126-year history, Ellie Sheehan was selected as the band’s first female drum major.
+This marked a major milestone, establishing a new precedent for the future of the band.